TheDonCipher/authentico-bolt/README.md

 # Authentico

-Authentico is a blockchain-based document verification platform built as a monorepo using Lerna, Next.js, NestJS, and Foundry for smart contract development.
+Authentico is a blockchain-based document verification platform built as a monorepo using Lerna, Next.js, NestJS, and Hardhat for smart contract development.

 ## Table of Contents